Jtauzin/Nasa_Image_Viewer/README.txt

 • As a bonus and just for kicks, a search feature was implemented.
 It can be accessed via the drop down in the top right corner of the screen.
 The app just didn't feel right without a search.

+I have plans to utilize the NASA EPIC api in this as well.
+That implementation is pending

 With love,